 If you have been using benzodiazepines for longer than a few weeks’ time than you are likely to have developed a benzo dependency.
-It is very likely that you started using benzos for a reason – the most common reasons are for anxiety or for insomnia – and it is possible that you do not need to be taking these drugs anymore.
+It is very likely that you started using benzos for a reason – the most common reasons are for anxiety or for insomnia.
+Some users do have legitimate medical needs to continue benzodiazepine use, while others continue to use them recreationally, or beyond their original need.
 There are lots of great reasons to stop taking benzodiazepines.
-Using a medication that becomes less and less effective over time makes no sense.
+If the original reason for taking the medication no longer exists, it may be time to explore options to ween off of these drugs.
 With the help of your doctor, you have to decide if it is time to stop taking them.

 Here are several reasons to stop taking benzodiazepines and how tapering off of the drug will benefit your life.

 1. Say ‘Goodbye’ to Feeling Distant and Drugged